Hosted by Jonathan Wojcik

-Green Mojave - By John Vallone - "I looked out the window and the biggest damn rattlesnake I’d ever seen was bumping its head on the door."
+Green Mojave - By Irene Vallone - "I looked out the window and the biggest damn rattlesnake I’d ever seen was bumping its head on the door."

 Helo Nice Man - By Hannah Cobb - "Every month or so he’ll find the kitchen like this, presumably from a bizarre episode of sleepwalking."